TOD-theses/paper-T-RACE/main.typ

 For all of them, we manually verify the witnesses and that the approval is independent of the transaction order.

+Also check if the creator of the transfer is the victim or the attacker.

 = Data availability
 TBD.